 Adam Westing: During the fifth and sixth seasons, almost every commercial and webisode consisted of the characters making fun of how melodramatic the show was.
 And when Degrassi actors appeared on any other teen show, it was always to mock their character.

 All Abusers Are Male: Though Degrassi has at least one rape or instance of domestic violence every two seasons, every character who experiences these things experiences it from men.
-Paige is raped by Dean, Craig is abused by his father, Darcy is raped by a faceless man, Jane, as a child, was sexually abused by her father, KC is abused by his father and later sexually abused his coach, Fiona is abused by her new boyfriend Bobby, and Luke and another male sexually assault Zoe.
+Paige is raped by Dean, Craig is abused by his father, Darcy is raped by a faceless man, Jane, as a child, was sexually abused by her father, KC is abused by his father and later sexually abused by his coach, Fiona is abused by her new boyfriend Bobby, and Luke and another male sexually assault Zoe.

 An inversion is Ellies mother, who abuses her.
 She is portrayed as more of a victim (at least by Alex) by the end of her story line.